liferay/liferay-npm-tools/packages/liferay-js-insights/README.md

+> :warning: [The `liferay-js-insights` package](https://npmjs.com/package/liferay-js-insights) will be deprecated and this repo archived (ie. switched to read-only mode).
+Development will continue in [the `@liferay/js-insights` package](https://npmjs.com/package/@liferay/js-insights) and [in `liferay/liferay-frontend-projects` monorepo](https://github.com/liferay/liferay-frontend-projects/tree/master/projects/npm-tools/js-insights).

+---

 # liferay-js-insights

 > A simple dependency analysis reporter.
 It scans ES6 modules for imports and generate a report on used external packages.